MajesticWafer/wafercafe/README.md

+# ⚠️ IMPORTANT UPDATE ⚠️

+The Wafer Café has been blocked (locally) by my school district (HCSD).
+I will not be able to work on the website until I register and purchase a new domain.
+I plan to use https://wafercafe.site/ from now on, and I will update you all hopefully soon.

 # The Wafer Café

 A user-friendly web assembly video game website, aimed to entertain users (during work and school, too!).